How to Report an Unsafe Work Environment in Texas

 You work hard for your business every day.
 You deserve safe working conditions.
 If you or your spouse was injured at work in Texas, or suffered a work-related injury while performing his or her job duties, your family could be entitled to compensation for your medical bills, lost wages, and other hardships.

-The Dallas job accident attorneys of Queenan Law have more than 20 years of experience helping injured employees fight for fair accident compensation and workers’ compensation benefits.
+The Midland construction accident attorneys of Queenan Law have more than 20 years of experience helping injured employees fight for fair accident compensation and workers’ compensation benefits.
 Let us fight for you and your family.

 Call our law offices at (817) 476-1797 to set up a free, completely confidential legal consultation.
 A Dallas personal injury lawyer of Queenan Law are proud to serve part-time and full-time workers in Dallas, Arlington, Fort Worth, Houston, and the surrounding communities.